netrobase/quimer/README.md

 - [Leonard Nzekwe](https://github.com/leonardnzekwe) - Backend/DevOps

 # Technology
 We strived to follow the industry best standards.
-So we seperated our backend logic from our front end logic.
-We exposed the data via API endpoints, which is consumed by the frontend through making a http request to the endpoints.
+So we separated our backend logic from our front end logic.
+We exposed the data via Graphql and Rest API.
+We used the following technologies to build the project:

 - Backend (API):
 - - Language: Python